Study PMBOK 8 outputs versus value for PMP 2026: deliverables, outcomes, benefits, adoption evidence, and artifact traps.

 Best answer: B

 After this section, move to value-based tradeoffs so the output-versus-value distinction starts influencing schedule, scope, cost, and risk choices directly.
-When your practice misses come from over-rewarding finished work, use the free PMP 2026 practice preview on web and review what outcome the stronger answer was trying to protect.
+PMExams explains outputs versus value for free.
+When your practice misses come from over-rewarding finished work, use the PMP 2026 practice page on external practice and review what outcome the stronger answer was trying to protect.